Ontario Licence Plate Sticker Renewal Guide (2025)

 • Mopeds

-For the vast majority of Ontario drivers, this means that your license plate will be automatically renewed every year without any need for manual input.
-However, there are some vehicles that still need to have their license plates manually renewed.
+For the vast majority of Ontario drivers, this means that your licence plate will be automatically renewed every year without any need for manual input.
+However, there are some vehicles that still need to have their licence plates manually renewed.
 These include:

 • Commercial and business vehicles over 3,000 kg